kenesu-h/sys-hidplus/client/client-rs/README.md

 disconnected.
 - A controller can be assigned to the first available slot by pressing LTrigger (ZL) + RTrigger (ZR).
 This also means controllers are not assigned when the client is started.
+- Controller configuration is now in a separate config file as opposed to being within the main script.

 ## Modifications
 - Adaptation to Rust (kind of a given).